 A power of attorney can be a useful tool now and later in life, depending on your needs.
-Business, financial and medical documents and decisions that you wouldn’t otherwise be able to sign or make can be quickly and easily taken care of — just make sure you appoint someone who’s trustworthy as part of your estate planning.
+Business, financial and medical documents and decisions that you wouldn’t otherwise be able to sign or make can be easily taken care of — just make sure you appoint someone who’s trustworthy as part of your estate planning.

 And if you’re worried about what financial legacy you may leave behind, make sure to read our guide on life insurance.

 How to start investing in your 20s: 7 tips for beginners